 1. This course is required in the Accounting A.A.S. degree and prepares students for a career immediately after graduation.
-It is a continuation of the study of the ACCT 101/102 Principles of Accounting courses.
-Students wishing to transfer should check with prospective transfer colleges or universities to see if the course will transfer.
-2. The course is typically offered only online in spring semesters.
+It builds upon foundational concepts covered in ACCT 101 Principles of Accounting I .
+2. The course is typically offered only online in fall semesters.
 3. The course may also be of interest to business owners, office clerks, coordinators, supervisors, and managers.
 4. The student must have a basic calculator for this course.
 5. A computer with internet access is required.
 The textbook website and Brightspace are used for homework and tests.
 The password for the website is part of the textbook package.